 Right click on ‘my computer’ and select ‘properties.’
 Choose the ‘system restore’ tab.

 If you want to turn off system restore simply check the ‘turn off system restore on all drives’ box but this is not recommended.

 If you want to reduce the size of system restore highlight a drive you want to change and click settings now you need to see similar to the following screen

 Now you want to reduce the size move the arrow how much you want to use click ok twice

 Incoming search terms:

 - how to stop system restore on logical drive (2)

-- reduce the default size for System Restore (1)
+- What setting to reduce to System Restore (1)